 GOPHERS IN THE CLASSROOM

 The success has not been limited to the pool under Kremer's watch.
 Minnesota regularly earns CSCAA Scholar All-America Team status, including both the men’s and women’s teams for both semesters of the 2015-16 season.
-The Gophers posted at least a dozen Academic All-Big Ten selections in each of his 12 seasons with the women's program.
+The Gophers have posted at least a dozen Academic All-Big Ten selections in each of his 13 seasons with the women's program.
 The men have had at least 11 honorees in each of Kremer’s seasons in charge of both programs.